Code-Institute-Submissions/jhch-project/README.md

    - Allow and provide the user several easy ways to make direct contact weith JHCH

 The essence of hypnotherapy is to relax the user and provide a gentle, supportive and almost intuitive approach that is holistic and organic in nature.
 It was important to reflect this within the structure and design of the site.
+It has been attempted to reflect this in the look, feel, movement, function and structure of the JHCH website.

 ### Design Ideas

 Research was conducted reviewing several Hypnotherapist websites.
 It was felt that the vast majority of sites contained an excessive amount of information.
-Whilst this was all very interesting and important it was very academic in nature and style, almost copied from a text book rather than specifically written in a non-academia manner.
+Whilst this was all very interesting and important it was very academic in nature and style, almost copied from a text book rather than specifically written in a 'non-academic' manner.

 It was also found that virtually all sites failed to provide a professionally tailored 'intimate or soulful' level of understanding about the therapist themselves.
 It was deemed as being very clinical.